aspose-cells/Aspose.Cells-Products/cells/en/net/merger/merge-xml-to-docx/_index.md

 {{% blocks/products/pf/agp/content h2="Merge XML to DOCX in C# Online for Free" %}}

-The following example demonstrates how to merge XML to DOCX in C#.
+The following example demonstrates how to merge XML to DOCX in Aspose.Cells for .NET.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XML to DOCX.
 Upload your files, call Workbook.Combine method for merging files, and then save it to DOCX file.
 If you develop code in C#, this will be simpler than it sounds.
 See C# example that merges XML to DOCX.